YosefLab/CZI-Immuneaging/README.md

 Here, files with the prefix `process_library.configs.` incude the configurations that were used in the execution of the library processing pipeline, and files with a `.log` suffix are documentation of the execution of the pipeline.
 As in the `aligned_libraries` directory, the actual library names follow the naming convention `<donor_id>_<seq_run>_<library_type>_<library_id>`.

-The `processed_samples` directory stores data of processed samples (i.e. sample-level integration across different libraries); its structure is as follows:
+The `processed_samples` directory stores data of processed samples (i.e., sample-level integration across different libraries); its structure is as follows:

 * processed_samples/
     * sample1/